lytics/grid/grid.v3/README.md

 ## Example Actor, Part 1
 Below is an actor that starts other actors, this is a typical way of structuring an application with grid.
-If the `Grid` interface knows how to make an actor by the name and type "leader", it is started automatically when the `Serve` method is called.
-No matter how many processes are participating in the grid, only one leader actor is started, it is a singleton.
-The "leader" actor can be thought of as an entry-point into you distributed application.
-You don't have to use it, but it is often convenient.
-The actor named "leader" is also special in that if the process currently running the leader dies, it will be started on another peer, if more than one peer is participating in the grid.
+Here the leader actor starts a worker actor on each peer in the grid.
+Actors are started by sending a `ActorStart` message to a peer.
+Each actor must have a unique name, per namespace.
+The name is registered in Etcd to make sure that it is unique across all the processes of a grid.

 ```go
 const timeout = 2 * time.Second